 Look, we know that sometimes you may have that “not so fresh feeling” after using the bathroom.
-And sometimes things don’t go quite as one hoped in that area, especially with kids.
+And sometimes things don’t go quite as one would hope in that area, especially with kids.
 Many have opted to use flushable wipes to combat their problems “down there.”
 What may seem like an answer to your bathroom and freshness problems are instead causes of a lot of problems elsewhere.

 We have all seen and may even have used flushable wipes.
 (Potty training parents know all about these.)
 These wet wipes are touted as safe to flush and some claim to be septic safe.
 You probably have used them thinking you are getting things extra clean “down there” and then can flush it all away safely- no harm, no foul.